jnichols-git/matcha/docs/user-guide.md

 r2 := r.Declare(http.MethodGet, `/files/[filename]{.*\.(md|go)}`)
 ```

+Regex parts that have non-matching brackets or invalid regex will fail to compile.

 Since **routes are matched in the order they are registered**, permissive regex will override any same-length path you register to a router afterwards.

 ### Partial/Prefix Routes